 Total and Permanent Disablement (TPD) benefits are taxed at different rates, depending on the amount, the member's age when they were disabled and their age at the date of payment.

 Tax payable on Income Protection benefits

-Income Protection benefits, including the Super Contribution Option benefit, that substitute for lost income or are in the nature of ordinary income, should constitute assessable income of the claimant and should be taxed at the recipient's marginal tax rate, plus the Medicare levy where applicable.
+Income Protection benefits that substitute for lost income or are in the nature of ordinary income, should constitute assessable income of the claimant.

 Withholding tax